ekagra-ranjan/Auto-SCMA/README.md

 </p>

 ## How to Use
-The repo contains Jupyter notebooks which can be opened and run online via Google Colab using the colab button that appears in Github.
+The repo contains Jupyter notebooks that can be viewed and run online via Google Colab using the colab button that appears in Github.

 ## File Description
 * `SCMA_Python.ipynb` - Colab notebook for SCMA written in Python.
 It uses Pytorch to leverage GPU for faster runtime. `is_fading` and `is_noise` can be used to toggle Rayleigh fading noise and AWGN noise respectively.
 The notebook contains two popular handcrafted SCMA codebooks.